Fredriksten: Great Northern War (1700–1721)

 At the close of the Great Northern War, the Norwegian Army had been weakened in early 1716 by withdrawal of 5000 of the best troops to Denmark.
 When rumors reached Christiania that Charles XII was preparing to invade, all remaining troops in Østerdal and Gudbrandsdal were ordered to the border at Halden and Fredrikstad.
-The Norwegians expected the Swedes to invade at Kongsvinger, Basmo and/or Halden.
+The Norwegians expected the Swedes to invade at Kongsvinger, Basmo, and/or Halden.
 It was at Basmo where Charles XII struck, crossing the border on 8 March 1716.
 The Norwegian scorched earth policy and guerrilla raid interdiction of supply chains by the residents of Bohuslen deprived Charles of supplies, while the fortresses still held by the Norwegians behind his lines threatened his supply chain and his retreat if seriously weakened in combat.
-Charles took Christiania (now Oslo), but without heavy siege artillery, was unable to take Akershus.
+Charles took Christiania (now Oslo), but without heavy siege artillery, was unable to take Akershus Fortress.

-After a brief occupation, Charles retraced his steps to the Norwegian fortresses in southeastern Norway with the objective of capturing Frederiksten.
+After a brief occupation, Charles retraced his steps to the Norwegian fortresses in southeastern Norway with the objective of capturing Fredriksten.
 This would remove the threat at his back, and the fortifications could serve as the base for a renewed offensive later that year.
 Capturing the harbours at the mouth of the Glomma river would also allow him to land the necessary provisions for a successful siege of Akershus.